marketulinek/engeto-homework-bulls-and-cows/README.md

 The program can contain more features.
 For example:

 - counting how long it takes the user to guess the secret number
-- keep statistics on the number of guesses for each game